-Using the 4% (v/v) neutral red solution you prepared in experiment 2, set up the following solutions in eight plastic microfuge tubes using distilled water and neutral red available on the lab benches.
-Label the tubes with the concentrations in the table below.
+Using the 4% (v/v) neutral red solution you prepared in experiment 2, set up the following solutions in eight plastic microfuge tubes using distilled water and neutral red.
+Label the tubes with the concentrations in the left column of the table below.
+(Note: you can use a Sharpie marker to write directly on the tubes.)

-You must calculate the volumes and fill in the table for the two empty white columns before you make your solutions.
-Each tube should contain a final volume of 500 μl.
+You must calculate the volumes and fill in the table for the two unshaded columns before you make your solutions.
+Each tube should contain a final volume of 1000 μL.

 Complete these two columns later (when answering study question #6)

-neutral red concentration 4% neutral red solution to add distilled water to add concentration of neutral red solution (mg/ml) concentration of neutral red solution (M)
+neutral red concentration 4% neutral red solution to add distilled water to add concentration of neutral red solution (mg/mL) concentration of neutral red solution (M)

-0 % 0 μΙ 500 μl
+0 % 0 μΙ Ι000 μΙ

 0.36 %

 0.84 %

 1.56 %

 1.96 %

 2.52 %

 3.4 %

-4 % 500 μl 0 μΙ
+4 % Ι000 μΙ 0 μΙ